What is the eye's centre of rotation?

 Change in the position of the eye's centre of rotation in longsighted eyes

 In long-sightedness, or hyperopia, the eyeball is too "short" and images a distant object behind the retina.
 A blurred image is the result.
-Once again, this means the eye turns differently around its centre of rotation and therefore also views differently through the lens.
+Once again, this means the eye turns differently around its center of rotation and therefore also views differently through the lens.

 The eye's centre of rotation also plays an important role in astigmatism.